MSH/PViMS/Readme_notes.md

 ** Store MetaDataLastUpdated time when refreshing
-** Patients on treatment report fixed to reflect serious events ** Display last meta refresh data on each system report and admin page for meta refresh
+** Patients on treatment report fixed to reflect serious events ** Display last meta refresh data on each system report and admin page for meta refresh ** Cohort view modified to display serious and non serious patient counts (total and per patient)